marbemac/ssrx/README.md

 SSRx is split into two parts that can be used independently, or together:

-1. A Vite plugin to improve the DX of developing SSR apps (can be used on it's own).
+1. `@ssrx/vite` - a Vite plugin to improve the DX of developing SSR apps (can be used on it's own).
-2. A "renderer" that establishes some patterns to hook into the lifecycle of streaming SSR apps in a framework/library agnostic way.
+2. `@ssrx/renderer` - establishes some patterns to hook into the lifecycle of streaming SSR apps in a framework/library agnostic way.
 A handful of renderer plugins for common libraries are maintained in this repo.

 ## `@ssrx/vite`